Tondeka Metro Bus Service: Expansion plans

 The initial shipment of 400 buses in September 2020 is expected to be followed by 200 buses the following month and every month thereafter until the total comes to 980 buses.
 If and when the initial project succeeds, more buses will be imported to expand the project to other areas of the Kampala metropolis.

 Recent developments

 In April 2022, it was reported that TMBS had selected Israel-made Optibus, the artificial intelligence software to carry out mass transport planning.
 The initial 1,080 fleet is expected to grow to over 3,000 by 2032.
 The World Bank is also reported to participate in the funding of this project.

-In September 2022, Tondeka Bus Survive received a batch of five buses from Kiira Motors Corporation, being the first of six similar deliveries planned in 2022, bringing the total to 30 units.
+In September 2022, Tondeka Bus Service received a batch of five buses from Kiira Motors Corporation, being the first of six similar deliveries planned in 2022, bringing the total to 30 units.
 Another 600 buses were expected in 2023.
 The current buses are diesel coaches, but fully electric units are expected among future deliveries.